systelab/systelab-login/src/app/systelab-login/README.md

 The minimum password strength values are:

-2: Moderate
+- 2: Moderate
-3: Good
+- 3: Good
-4: Strong
+- 4: Strong
-5: Very Strong
+- 5: Very Strong

-Otherwise is considered as Week is enought.
+Otherwise is considered as Weak.

-And the arrow function must be a function that recieve to string ans returns an Observable of a boolean.
+And the arrow function must be a function that recieve two string and returns an Observable of a boolean.

 A full example could be: